d1ly/cse15l-lab-reports/week1.md

 ![Image](cdtofile.PNG)

 Using cd with a file as an argument is an **error**.
 This is because a file is not a directory and so the command "change directory" will not work.
-A directory basically has multiple files in it and a single file can not be a directory.
+A directory is a filesystem with multiple files in it, and so a single file can not be a directory.

 # ls command
-This lists the files in the directory.
+This lists the names of directories and files, depending on the specified argument.

 ## ls no arguments
 ![Image](lsnoarguments.PNG)